UPDATED, March 30, 3:45 p.m.: An heir to the family that published TV Guide paid $7.5 million for a unit at The Bristol in West Palm Beach.

 John Noffo-Kahn bought unit 701 at the luxury condo development at 1100 South Flagler Drive from the development group.

-Noffo-Kahn’s mother is Janet Annenberg Hooker and his uncle is the late Walter H. Annenberg, who created TV Guide in 1952 and Seventeen Magazine.
+Noffo-Kahn’s grandmother by adoption is Janet Annenberg Hooker and his great uncle is the late Walter H. Annenberg, who created TV Guide in 1952 and Seventeen Magazine.
 He also owned the Philadelphia Inquirer.
 Annenberg eventually sold his media empire, Triangle Publications, to Rupert Murdoch for about $3.5 billion in 1988.

 Two schools of communication carry the Annenberg name: The University of Southern California Annenberg School for Communication and Journalism, and the Annenberg School for Communication at the University of Pennsylvania.